Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Methods

 \subsubsection{Likelihood Function}

 The dataset comprises $I$ observed sessions $\Sset=\{S_i\}_{i=1}^I$ with corresponding observation lengths $\Tset=\{T_i\}_{i=1}^I$.
-For a given session $S_i$, the likelihood function is a joint density function of all aggressive behavior onsets observed within the observation window $[0,T_i)$, factorized into conditional densities of each aggressive behavior onset given all the aggressive behavior onsets prior to it \cite{rasmussen2018lecture}:
+For a given session $S_i$, the likelihood function is a joint density function of all onsets observed within the observation window $[0,T_i)$, factorized into conditional densities of each onset given all preceding onsets \cite{rasmussen2018lecture}: